sebsto/mcpserverkit/README.md

 - **MCPTool**: A default abstraction for defining tools with schemas and handlers, supporting type-safe input and output
 - **MCPServer**: Manages server lifecycle and communication
 - **MCPServerError**: Standardized error handling for MCP servers
+- **JSONBasedMCPTool**: Protocol for tools that work with JSON-based input/output
+- **JSONBasedMCPServer**: Server implementation that supports tools with different input/output types

 ### Benefits